The Knowledge Is Power Program: Preparing Youth for College Success

 A college education opens the door to better pay, steadier employment, more career opportunities, and greater social mobility.
 Yet many youth from underserved communities find the door to college admission and success hard to open.

 To address this disparity, the Knowledge Is Power Program (KIPP) established a national network of free, open-enrollment college preparatory public schools in underserved communities throughout the United States.
 The KIPP approach to education includes training outstanding leaders, giving students more time in the classroom, setting high expectations, providing a rigorous college-preparatory curriculum, and developing a strong culture of support.
-Founded in 1994, KIPP has grown to a national network of over 100 schools in 20 states and Washington, DC, including 61 middle schools as of the 2011-2012 school year.
+Founded in 1994, KIPP has grown to a national network of more than 140 schools in 20 states and Washington, DC, including 74 middle schools as of the 2013-2014 school year.

-Mathematica's evaluation of KIPP focuses on the following questions:
+Mathematica's first evaluation of KIPP focuses on the following questions:

-Mathematica is using both an experimental design and a quasi-experimental design to evaluate student outcomes over a broad range of KIPP middle schools.
+Mathematica is using both a lottery-based design and a quasi-experimental, matched comparison group to evaluate student outcomes over a broad range of KIPP middle schools.
 These methodologies provide sound data on the impact of KIPP on student achievement and college readiness.

 "KIPP Middle Schools: Impacts on Achievement and Other Outcomes" Executive Summary | Fact Sheet (February 2013)